AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/wwise_basics/load_sound_banks.md

 # Load sound banks at runtime

-In order for any sounds to play at runtime in your game, you have to load the sound bank resources that contain your audio files into the game's memory.
-When you're done using a sound bank, you should also unload it from the game's memory in order to avoid having your audio files take up extra space in memory.
+In order for any sounds to play at runtime in your interactive app, you have to load the sound bank resources that contain your audio files into the engine's memory.
+When you're done using a sound bank, you should also unload it from the engine in order to avoid having your audio files take up extra space in memory.

 You can manage loading and unloading your sound banks in three different ways, described in the following sections.